 Stem cells work by serving as reservoirs that release molecules capable of inducing repair within the ailing heart.
 Analyzing the regenerative signals secreted by stem cells offers the prospect of realizing cell-free (acellular) therapy.
 By eliminating cells from regenerative medicine therapies, the therapies can be stored on the shelf and be readily available for use.
 These "off-the-shelf" technologies improve consistency and accessibility and lower costs.

-Investigators in the program are actively pursuing acellular therapy projects in various stages of discovery, translation and application.
+Investigators in the Mayo Clinic Van Cleve Cardiac Regenerative Medicine Program are actively pursuing acellular therapy projects in various stages of discovery, translation and application.
 Research projects include:

-- Modulation and regeneration of the cardiac conduction system.
-Current treatment options cannot prevent the thousands of cases of sudden cardiac deaths each year in the United States.
+Virus-free gene therapy.
+Existing treatment options cannot prevent the thousands of cases of sudden cardiac deaths each year in the United States.
 Researchers in the Mayo Clinic Van Cleve Cardiac Regenerative Medicine Program are working to develop an alternative, more effective treatment to target and genetically modify the cell populations responsible for ventricular fibrillation.

 To address this unmet need in cardiovascular disease, the program focuses on approaches that would deliver healthy genes to the heart in syndromes such as cardiac arrhythmias, which are resistant to treatments in the current standard of care.
 Breakthroughs in DNA and RNA gene engineering and encapsulation have allowed the program to develop a new approach to deliver gene therapy without the need for viruses.